Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Baylor Stats and Trends

-- Baylor has played 13 games, with nine wins against the spread.

-- This season, the Bears have an against-the-spread record of 4-1 in their five games as an underdog of 1 point or more.
+- The Bears have an against the spread record of 4-1 in their five games as an underdog of 1 point or more this season.

-- Baylor's games this season have hit the over on six of 13 set point totals (46.2%).
+- Baylor has gone over the point total in 46.2% of its opportunities this season (six times over 13 games with a set point total).

-- Baylor is 7-3 against the spread and 9-1 overall in games when it records more than 25.0 points.
+- Baylor is 7-3 against the spread and 9-1 overall when the team scores more than 25.0 points.

-- This year the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).
+- The Bears have turned the ball over 14 times, six fewer times than the Rebels have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.